 SaaS apps typically rely on cloud storage.
 If you have users in the EU or Switzerland and you're hosting their personal data outside of this region (e.g. in the US), Article 13(1)(f) of the GDPR requires you to provide information about your intention "to transfer personal data to a third country or international organisation and the existence or absence of an adequacy decision by the Commission."

 The second part of that rule requires some explanation.
 The European Commission is one of the institutions of the EU.
 One of the Commission's jobs is to assess the adequacy of other countries' data protection regulations.
-So far, the Commission has endorsed the data protection regime of twelve countries including Canada and New Zealand.
-The US is included, but only where companies are signed up to the EU-US Privacy Shield framework.
+So far, the Commission has endorsed the data protection regime of a number of countries including Canada and New Zealand.
+Companies in the US used to have the option to sign up to the EU-US Privacy Shield framework, which has since been invalidated.

 How Long Your SaaS App Stores Users' Data